sofa-framework/doc/components/engine/generate/extrudequadsandgeneratehexas.md

 <!-- generate_doc -->
 # ExtrudeQuadsAndGenerateHexas

-This engine extrudes a quad-based surface into a set of hexahedral elements
+Engine extruding a quad-based surface into a set of hexahedral elements.

 ## Vec3d